 with son her son James

-Gates currently resides in California with her husband John Cleveland Talbot, with whom she had one son, James “Jack” Cleveland McFadden-Talbot (born 1991).
+Gates is a mother to James “Jack” Cleveland McFadden-Talbot (born 1991) and currently resides in California.
 She likes to keep her personal life private, but through her social media accounts it shows she is a loving and dedicated mother as well as a compassionate and supportive person to her fans.

 Anne Wheaton’s Pet Adoption Calendar

 Gates is a tenured instructor and has taught at several universities, such as American Academy of Dramatic Arts, Brandeis, Harvard, Purdue, Temple, the Stella Academy in Hamburg, and the University of Pittsburgh; and was listed as an adjunct faculty member at the University of Southern California.
 She was the Artistic Director of the Ensemble Studio Theatre in Los Angeles from January 2009 to October 2014; she has also narrated several audio books, including 2010’s “Confessor”.

 She is fluent in french and studied fencing, karate and aikedo; during her free time she enjoys a lot gardening and loves animals, especially cats which she also owns.
 A vegetarian for a long time, in December 2020, replying to a fan on twitter, she said she turned vegan during the year.

 At today, Gates has one upcoming project, the fantasy film Hexengeddon, where she will portray the role of Madame Hexxina; the film also stars Ruth Connell and Ella Bruccoleri and is currently in pre-production.
 Additionally she is working as a host of a podcast.